 Q: CAN’T WE SECURE SCHOOLS WITH METAL DETECTORS, HI-TECH LOCKS AND OTHER METHODS?

-As previously noted, only recently have architects begun designing schools for greater security, but more secure schools–-there is no such thing as an entirely secure school–-are massively expensive.
+Only recently have architects begun designing schools for greater security, but more secure schools–-there is no such thing as an entirely secure school–-are massively expensive.
 In addition, the very nature of schools works against effective security.
 Particularly in middle and secondary schools, teachers, students and others are constantly coming and going, and a large number of exterior access doors are mandated by fire codes and the realities of school design.
 Crash bars are universally mandated on exterior school doors, and on most interior hallway doors as well, so no one can be accidently locked in a burning school.
 When these doors are combined with large panes of glass as they commonly are, it is a momentary matter to smash the glass to activate a crash bar, or merely to shoot out or through a window as the Newtown and Parkland killers did.

 Let’s just do away with all the panes of glass!
 School staff need to be able to see what is going on in their hallways, not only when an attack is ongoing, but every day of the week, just as principals need to be able to see into classrooms.
 Put panic buttons in every room!
 Even if the police could respond the second a “panic” alarm sounded, they wouldn’t.
 Such systems have false alarms, particularly in schools where kids delight in pushing them, so often the police will always have to confirm an alarm’s validity—to say nothing of figuring out why it was activated even if it were an emergency–-and it will always take them from 5 to 20 minutes to arrive—almost always closer to 20 than 5—which means only that: it takes them that long to arrive in the parking lot.
 It always takes longer to enter a school, and in almost every case, the killer will have murdered as many as he pleased and killed himself –or more rarely, escaped–long before the police can confront him.
 For rural schools, and others, police response time may be hours rather than minutes.